ptomulik/scons-deb-package/README.md

   * xsltproc
   * docbook5-xml

-To generate API documentation, go to the top-level of downloaded source tree and type
+To generate API documentation, go to the top-level directory of downloaded source tree and type

     user@host:$ scons api-doc